HHVM vs PHP 7 Performance Showdown (WordPress, Nginx)

 The Verdict

-From our tests we found that though PHP 7 has caught up a lot against HHVM, from PHP 5.6, but the HHVM WordPress site still performed better for a high number of concurrent requests on the server.
+From our tests, we found that though PHP 7 has caught up a lot against HHVM, from PHP 5.6, the HHVM WordPress site still performed better for a high number of concurrent requests on the server.
 This is because it takes less CPU resources and thus gives a better response time than PHP 7.

 That being said PHP 7’s performance was almost at the same level as HHVM for the Site load time test.
 PHP 7 also performed better in terms of the number of queries executed per second.